SirSionix/PenAndPals/client-readme.md

-All client-side functions operate entirely using side-effects and have neither parameters nor return values.
+Almost all client-side functions operate entirely using side-effects and have neither parameters nor return values.